cue-lang/cue/doc/ref/spec.md

 > A _basic prototype_ is any CUE prototype that is not a struct (or, by
 > extension, a list).
-> All basic prototypes are paritally ordered in a lattice, such that for any
+> All basic prototypes are partially ordered in a lattice, such that for any
 > basic prototype `a` and `b` there is a unique greatest lower bound
 > defined for the subsumption relation `a ⊑ b`.